 A key component of the World Athletics Sustainability Strategy is to embed principles of sustainability into the delivery of all the events World Athletics owns or controls, like our World Championship events, and those we license or influence, like the events that make up our one-day meeting series and tours and label road races.

-The United Nations Sports for Climate Action Framework was launched in Katowice, Poland in 2018 with an aim to encourage sport organisations to take collective action to limit global warming to a 1.5C degrees rise, the levels agreed in Paris during the 2015 Climate Change Conference.
+The United Nations Sports for Climate Action Framework was launched in Katowice, Poland in 2018 to encourage sport organisations to take collective action to limit global warming to a 1.5C degrees rise, the levels agreed in Paris during the 2015 Climate Change Conference.

-The United Nations has recognised that the global carbon reductions required to meet the targets agreed to in Paris - a net zero emission economy by 2050 - cannot be met by governments alone.
-Meeting the scale of the immense challenge requires action from all sectors, including sport.
-With a global reach that includes a fan base in the billions and a unique power to inspire, sport is well positioned to help drive global climate action.
+The United Nations recognised that the global carbon reductions required to meet the targets agreed in Paris—a net zero emission economy by 2050—cannot be met by governments alone.
+With a global reach that includes a fan base of billions and a unique power to inspire other people, sport has the power to be a global climate action leader.

-Recognising that reach but also acknowledging the impact that its events have, World Athletics signed on to the Framework in April 2021.
+Recognising this reach and the impact of its events, World Athletics signed the Framework in April 2021.

-Sports organisations are invited to sign on regardless of the current stage of their environmental endeavours and to work collaboratively with other signatories to identify and spotlight solutions.
-Commitment to the framework requires a demonstration of ongoing progress, meaning organisations need to set targets, measure their carbon impact and take action to reduce as well as compensate for those remaining emissions.
+While these targets can appear daunting, the United Nations invites sports organisations to sign up regardless of their environmental progress and to work collaboratively with other signatories to identify and spotlight solutions.
+Committing to the framework requires demonstrating ongoing progress, meaning organisations need to set targets, measure their carbon impact and take action to reduce as well as compensate for remaining emissions.

 World Athletics urges all of its member federations, event organisers and other stakeholders to learn more about the framework and commit to its principles.
 World Athletics will provide its member federations with any guidance and assistance needed to ensure that our sport is positively contributing to the framework.